mui/material-ui/docs/data/material/components/links/links.md

   Instead, use [specific descriptions](https://developers.google.com/web/tools/lighthouse/audits/descriptive-link-text).
 - For the best user experience, links should stand out from the text on the page.
 For instance, you can keep the default `underline="always"` behavior.
 - If a link doesn't have a meaningful href, [it should be rendered using a `<button>` element](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y/blob/HEAD/docs/rules/anchor-is-valid.md).

-Keyboard Accessibility:
-Make sure interactive (active) elements receives keyboard tab focus Make sure user can open the link / Activate the link using keyboard Enter key

-Screen reader
-Make sure the screen reader announce the descriptive link name when user tab to it If the link opens in new window or new browser tab, add the the help text in the code for SR users (Example "To know more about <org name> offers link opnes in new window)

-Others:
+  The demo below illustrates how to properly link with a `<button>`:

 {{"demo": "ButtonLink.js"}}

+### Keyboard accessibility

+- Interactive elements should receive focus in a coherent order when the user presses the <kbd class="key">Tab</kbd> key.
+- Users should be able to open a link by pressing <kbd class="key">Enter</kbd>.

+### Screen reader accessibility

+- When a link receives focus, screen readers should announce a descriptive link name.
+  If the link opens in a new window or browser tab, add help text in the code to inform screen reader users—for example, _"To learn more, visit the **About** page which opens in a new window."_